Construction of a Hiking Shoe [+Diagram]

 Waterproof-breathable membranes have another big disadvantage.
 Although they let some water vapor out, they are far less breathable than non-waterproof footwear.
 Thus they are hot and sweaty in warm weather and if you get them wet inside, they will get dry slow.

 The insole is the interior liner placed in a shoe that is in contact with the plantar surface of the foot.
+Shoe insole is an important part of your hiking footwear acting as an insulating layer between the foot and the boot sole.
+Adding an insole to the inside of your boot provides extra insulation and cushioning.
 It’s usually made of fiberboard, stretch nylon, synthetic foam, or even leather laminated to the top of the footbed’s foam core.
 The insole needs to be flexible, durable, lightweight, antibacterial/anti-microbial, absorbent and to allow the moisture to pass through it.
 Many shoes are manufactured with a removable insole that can be replaced with an insole designed for a specific purpose such as odor control, moisture control, arch support, cushioning, reducing foot pain, or foot realignment.
 There are various kinds of shoe insoles:

 Prefabricated insoles are manufactured for odor and moisture control, arch support, and extra-cushioning.
 They are mass produced and come in a variety of shapes and sizes that can be trimmed to fit a specific shoe size.